goerz/zip_files/README.rst

                                       since 2001); "lzma": LZMA compression method
                                       (part of the zip standard since 2006).
                                       [default: deflated]

       -a, --auto-root                 If given in combination with --outfile, use the stem of the OUTFILE (without path and extension) as the value for ROOT_FOLDER

       -x, --exclude GLOB_PATTERN      Glob-pattern to exclude.
 This is matched from the right against all paths in the zip file, see Python pathlib's Path.match
                                       method.
 This option can be given multiple times.

+      -X, --exclude-from FILE         File from which to read a list of glob- patterns to exclude, cf. --exclude.
+Each
+                                      line in FILE is one pattern.
+This option can be given multiple times.

       --exclude-dotfiles / --include-dotfiles
                                       Whether or not to include dotfiles in the zip files.
 By default, dotfiles are
                                       included.

+      --exclude-vcs / --include-vcs   Whether or not to include files and directories commonly used by version control
+                                      systems.
+(Git, CVS, RCS, SCCS, SVN, Arch, Bazaar, Mercurial, and Darcs), e.g.
+                                      '.git/', '.gitignore' '.gitmodules'
+                                      '.gitattributes' for Git.
+By default, VCS
+                                      are included.

+      --exclude-git-ignores / --include-git-ignores
+                                      Whether or not to look for .gitignore files and to process them for exclude patterns.
+                                      Note that the .gitignore file itself is still included in the zip archive unless --exclude-vcs is given.
+By default,
+                                      .gitignore files are not processed.

       -o, --outfile OUTFILE           The path of the zip file to be written.
 By default, the file is written to stdout.